- New Annex

 Admission into the BS/MS program is based on the student’s academic record.
 To apply to the fast-track combined degree program, a student must identify a faculty adviser.
 The advisor should guide the student during the second semester of the senior year, and until the completion of the M.S. degree.

-- Submit the online application to the Office of Admissions in the spring of your Junior year.
+- Submit the online application to the Office of Admissions by May 1 in the spring of your Junior year.

 Graduate Application Deadlines

 Assistantships are awarded to the most highly qualified applicants in February.
 Therefore students who wish to be considered for financial aid in the fall semester must complete the application process by January 15.
 However, assistantships may become available after this date and prospective students are welcome to contact the CEE office to inquire about the availability of financial aid.

 Deadlines for complete applications by semester are listed below.

 |Summer||March 1||April 15|